Bazu vs Strong vs Hevy: Best Workout Tracker App for Lifters (2026)

 Yes — all three support progressive overload tracking for free by logging sets, reps, and weight over time.
 You can always see what you lifted last session and manually increase from there.

-Automatic suggestions are a separate feature.
-Bazu Pro adds smart recommendations based on your last session.
+Automatic guidance is a separate feature.
+Bazu Pro adds smart recommendations based on your last session, with a pace selector, next-set targets on iPhone and Apple Watch, and post-workout Next Workout Targets.
 Hevy Pro adds Hevy Trainer, an adaptive system that adjusts target weights based on your performance.
-Strong has no automatic progression suggestions at any tier — free or paid.
+Strong's official feature list emphasizes logging, history, charts, timers, and broad tracking tools rather than an equivalent automated progression coach.

 For a practical framework on applying progressive overload consistently, see Progressive Overload 101.